DEFRA/ffc-demo-claim-service/README.md

 The service has been developed with the intention of running on Kubernetes in production.
 A helm chart is included in the `.\helm` folder.
 For development, it is simpler to develop using Docker Compose than to set up a local Kubernetes environment.
 See above for instructions.

-Running via Helm requires a local Postgres database to be installed and setup with the username and password defined in the [values.yaml](./helm/values.yaml).
+Running via Helm requires a local AMQP message broker and Postgres database to be installed and setup with the credentials defined in the [values.yaml](./helm/values.yaml).

-To test Helm deployments locally, a [deploy](./deploy) script is provided.
+Convenience scripts are provided which deploy all dependencies and the service into the current Helm/Kubernetes context.
+These should be used to test local changes to Helm charts:

 ```
 # Build service containers
 scripts/build

-# Deploy to the current Helm context
+# Deploy to current Kubernetes context
-scripts/deploy
+scripts/helm/install

+# Remove from current Kubernetes context
+scripts/helm/delete
 ```

 ### Accessing the pod

 The mine-support-claim-service is not exposed via an endpoint within Kubernetes.